giuntoli-group/nmm-week1/README.md

 1a.
 Visualize Quantum Espresso simulations

 A good practice is to first visualize the structure to make sure that the lengths of bonds and angles look reasonable.
 The Quantum Espresso input file can be visualized using XCrySDen.
-To use it on Hábrók load the corresponding module, i.e. type  module load XCrySDen/1.6.2-foss-2022a
+To use it on Hábrók load the corresponding module, i.e. type  module load XCrySDen/1.6.2-foss-2022a.
+Note: Be sure to login via ssh -X so that X11 forwarding is enabled.
+Graphical applications generally won't work on remote servers otherwise.

 •	Copy to your working directory the input file for Quantum Espresso ‘Si.scf.in’.
 •	Open Xcrysden by typing xcrysden.
 A window with a black background will appear.